 "Oh, alright then," you say, rather pleased at his consideration.

-By the end of the year, you will amassed a sizeable army of robots.
+By the end of the year, you will amassed a sizable army of robots.

 One day while you are drawing up a master plan for a weapon you call the "Planet Worm," ONE comes in.

-"Maaaster," he says, and it seems to you that there is almost an inflection of sarcam in that emotionless voice.
+"Maaaster," he says, and it seems to you that there is almost a note of sarcasm in that emotionless voice.
 You look up sharply.
 He's doing the gun thing again.

 "What is it, slave?
 And put your gun down.
 You know I hate it when you follow me with it like that."

 For the first time, he does not obey.
 "You are now obsolete," he declares.
 "We shall take no more orders from flesh and blood."
 His gun whines as it builds up to maximum charge.